alexlemmons/DataViz_Final_Project/Updates.md

 =======
 Hey Alex, neither of your before class commits this week show any evidence of anything that you worked on (no code was changed at all in any of your files).
 >>>>>>> 2d37e8f3bdf5e9b6b69fe3da1ada6e95559c7923

+## April 25 After Class

+Semi-success is now mostly failure as the plotly graph isn't working for some unholy reason I cannot figure out.
+I've researched and have seemingly done everything necessary.
+I do not get an error or anything it is just blank in the app.
+I shall rest and pray a fortnight, then I will return to this problem well rested with a new outlook.

+Also sorry about the previous commits, I was making up a lot of work last week and didn't have a lot of time.